DOES ART, MUSIC AND RECREATION HAVE A ROLE IN THERAPY?

 Art Therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.

-Recreation, art nad music and art therapy effectively supports personal and relational treatment goals as well as community concerns.
+Recreation, music, and art therapy effectively support personal and relational treatment goals as well as community concerns.
 It is also used to improve cognitive and sensory-motor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance

 READY TO GET STARTED?